denko-rb/denko/README.md

 #### Included Examples

 - The [examples](examples) folder contains at least one example per peripheral, demonstrating its interface.
-- Each example should incldue a wiring diagram alongside its code (still incomplete).
+- Each example should include a wiring diagram alongside its code (still incomplete).